eesmer/SambaAD-HelperScripts/README.md

 # SambaActiveDirectory HelperScripts
-Samba Active Directory install and config scripts
+This repository contains scripts, documents and work that make settings such as Samba Active Directory installation, configuration and hardening.

+---